-Found in 6 records:
+Found in 7 Records:

 Collection of correspondence written to Horton between 1868 and 1892.
 The correspondence primarily reflects Horton's legal career.

 C.B.
 Hoffman, born in Atzmoos, Switzerland in 1851, came at age 3 to the United States with his family.
 The collection primarily consists of materials related to Hoffman's activities as a socialist from 1910-1915, containing correspondence, manuscript articles and notes by Hoffman, and scattered personal and business papers.